elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 ### Deploying JupyterHub

-To deploy simply use this command in combination with the modified values.yaml as provided above.
+To deploy simply use this command in combination with the modified `values.yaml` as provided above.
 ```sh
 helm upgrade --install jupyterhub jupyterhub/jupyterhub --values values.yaml
 ```

 ## Known Issues / Limitations

-- Jupyterhubs custom user scheduler is disabled (which [can help with efficient node downscaling](https://z2jh.jupyter.org/en/latest/administrator/optimization.html#scaling-down-efficiently)).
+- JupyterHub's custom user scheduler is disabled (which [can help with efficient node downscaling](https://z2jh.jupyter.org/en/latest/administrator/optimization.html#scaling-down-efficiently)).
 For safety reasons, developers in Compliant Kubernetes do not have the rights required to deploy it.

-- JupyterHub Admin functionality is limited since some of the admin functions require container root access.
+- JupyterHub's Admin functionality is limited since some of the admin functions require container root access.
 Pre-installed python packages for users can not be added through the admin interface.
 They can be added by [modifying the Docker image](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-environment.html#choose-and-use-an-existing-docker-image), pushing it to your image registry and redeploying JupyterHub. **NOTE** Users can still install their own packages.

 - Persistent storage is currently disabled for Jypyter lab instances but [can be enabled](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-storage.html).
 It is disabled since Jupyter will allocate new storage for each user and should be carefully considered before it is enabled.
 This means that the workspace will be reset when the pod crashes or is scaled down from not being used.
 This includes code added to the lab and installed packages.